bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Step 1.
 Deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Perform the steps for platform deployment from the :ref:`Tutorial.rst#step-1-deployment` section.
-Make sure all the services are running:
+For this demo project the following core systems and services are required:

 1. Apache Mesos - for all computations;
 2. Mesosphere Marathon - a framework for executing tasks on Mesos;